codex-storage/nim-codex/docs/Marketplace.md

 ### 1.2.
 Configure The Network and Create the Genesis Block

 The next step is telling geth what kind of network you want to run.
 We will be running a [pre-merge](https://ethereum.org/en/roadmap/merge/) network with Proof-of-Authority consensus.
-To get that working, create a `network.json` file with the following content:
+To get that working, create a `network.json` file with the following content modified with your signer private key:

 ```json
 {